Tap-Payments/goSellSDK-Android/README.md

 ### Pay Button
 ---
 <a name="start_sdk_with_pay_button"></a>
-**Pay Button** is an instance of android button view customized by tap .Pay button look and feel is totally customized.
+**Pay Button** is an instance of android button view customized by tap.
+Pay button look and feel is totally customized.

 Pay Button is restricted to the height of exactly **40 dp**.
 For better experience, make sure that it has enough **width** to display the content.